ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 Try adding another GregorianCalendar object to the program above for your birthdate and have it print it out!

-|Groupwork| Pair Programming Challenge
+|Groupwork| Programming Challenge
 --------------------------------------

-Working in pairs, debug the following code.
+Debug the following code.

 .. activecode:: TurtleConstructorDebug
     :language: java